 Step 9: Address Business Debt

 Debt can be a looming cloud that hovers over a business.
-When planning for your budget, identify where there is extra capital that can be allocated toward the paying off of debt.
+When planning for your budget, identify where there is extra capital that can be allocated toward paying off debt.

 Step 10: Initiate a Savings Plan

 If you spend all your profits as soon as they come in, it will be impossible to prepare for the unexpected expenses that tend to arise.
 It will also make it difficult to scale and expand your business.
 These things require that your company maintains excess capital in anticipation of the unexpected.
-Setting some of your profits aside for these occurrences is advised.
+Setting some of your profits aside for these occurrences is advised by creating a budgeting plan.

 Related: 11 Steps to Starting Your Own Business